-- 3.83 Initial investigations have identified that there are existing electricity, water, telecoms and gas supply infrastructure located within the vicinity of the site at Bickenhill Road.
-These services run within the local highways supplying local residential properties in the area. - 3.84 Severn Trent Water operate and maintain the existing public drainage networks serving the surrounding area.
-The sewer records for the area indicate that there is a 225mm dia foul sewer that runs northwards along Bickenhill Road which commences near the northwestern boundary of parcel 5.
-It is proposed that the foul flows will be discharged into the existing Severn Trent network. - 3.85 Severn Trent Water asset plans confirm there is no existing surface water sewers located within the vicinity of the site.
+- 3.105 Initial investigations have identified that there are existing electricity, water, telecoms and gas supply infrastructure located within the vicinity of the site at Bickenhill Road.
+These services run within the local highways supplying local residential properties in the area. - 3.106 Severn Trent Water operate and maintain the existing public drainage networks serving the surrounding area.
+The sewer records for the area indicate that there is a 225mm dia foul sewer that runs northwards along Bickenhill Road.
+It is proposed that the foul flows will be discharged into the existing Severn Trent network. - 3.107 Severn Trent Water asset plans confirm there is no existing surface water sewers located within the vicinity of the site.
 It is therefore proposed that surface water flows from the development will be discharged via the use of sustainable urban drainage techniques.
-It is anticipated that the ground conditions are suitable for infiltration and sustainable urban drainage techniques however this is subject to confirmation by a full ground investigation. - 3.86 Existing electricity, water and gas supplies, all of which run along Bickenhill Road, will be utilised in order to serve the site.
+It is anticipated that the ground conditions are suitable for infiltration and sustainable urban drainage techniques however this is subject to confirmation by a full ground investigation. - 3.108 Existing electricity, water and gas supplies, all of which run along Bickenhill Road, will be utilised in order to serve the